QALB-Boy/blog/_posts/2017-04-06-qalb-boy-gamified-learning-platform.markdown

 ---
 When I was studying Physics at the University of London Royal Holloway, I had an idea.
 What if there was a way to help teach poor kids and adults through an app?

+My ambition is to help the whole Ummah.
+The Islamic World had the best education system in the world back in the day.
+I want to revive that spirit.
+I want to save the Ummah and other good people from being left behind in education.

 ## QALB-Boy app
 The result of this thought process is now an app that is nearing completion for testing.